therbootcamp/SDGDataViz_2021Nov/README.md

-# dataviz_sdg
+# DataViz4Good
-Intro to data visualization with ggplot2 @ SDG Hackathon
+A practical introduction to Data Visualisation for Social Good, using R tidyverse